MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/index.md

 **Simple migration:** Rapid migration approach with little overhead.

 Narrative Summary: This approach consists of fewer than 1,000 VMs.
 Less than 10 of the applications supported are owned by an application owner who is not a part of IT.
-The remainder of the applications, VMs, and associated data are owned and supported by members of the Cloud Adoption Team.
-Members of the cloud adoption team have administrative access to the production environments in the existing datacenter.
+The remainder of the applications, VMs, and associated data are owned and supported by members of the Cloud Adoption team.
+Members of the Cloud Adoption team have administrative access to the production environments in the existing datacenter.

 ![Example of Incremental migration evolutions](../../_images/migration/incremental-migration-example.png)